Goblin

-A goblin is a small, grotesque, monstrous humanoid creature that appears in the folklore of multiple European cultures.
-First attested in stories from the Middle Ages, they are ascribed conflicting abilities, temperaments, and appearances depending on the story and country of origin, ranging from mischievous household spirits to malicious, bestial thieves.
-They often have magical abilities similar to a fairy or demon, such as the ability to shapeshift.
+A goblin is a diminutive, grotesque, and often malevolent humanoid creature prominent in European folklore, typically characterized by its mischievous or demonic nature, small stature (around 30 cm in some traditions), furry or leathery appearance, and ability to shapeshift.
+Goblins are believed to dwell in subterranean areas or households, where they engage in acts ranging from pranks to murder.
+Their etymology derives from Old French gobelin (late 12th century), possibly linked to Medieval Latin gobelinus or Greek kobalos (meaning rogue or sprite), though some scholars trace it to earlier domestic protector spirits like the Germanic kobold, which were later demonized under Christian influence.

 Similar creatures include brownies, dwarves, duendes, gnomes, imps, leprechauns, and kobolds, but it is also commonly used as a blanket term for all small, fay creatures.
 The term is sometimes expanded to include goblin-like creatures of other cultures, such as the pukwudgie, dokkaebi, or ifrit.

 Etymology

-Alternative spellings include gobblin, gobeline, gobling, goblyn, goblino, and gobbelin.
-The term "goblette" has been used to refer to female goblins.